AudreyLL88/MS3__Sante/README.md

 * The admin can edit their profile information like a registered user.

 <a name="implemented"></a>

 ### Future implemented features ###

 * "Unlike" functionnality
 * Comment section for registered user
 * Functionnality to consult other member profiles for registered user
-* Suggestions of recipes on the cocktail.html pages.
 * Share recipe functionnality.

 <a name="technologies"></a>